ciel-corporation/Vote-Checker/README.md

-# server-voting-system
+# Vote-Checker
-A simple server voting system registered at top.gg
+A simple bot that checks the users who voted for the server in question.